iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-sgx-app.md

 ## Build the TEE docker image:

-You will need to register a [free SCONE Account](https://scontain.com) to access the SCONE build tools and curated images from the [SCONE registry](https://gitlab.scontain.com/).
+You will need to register a [free SCONE Account](https://scontain.com) to access SCONE build tools and curated images from the [SCONE registry](https://gitlab.scontain.com/).

 ```sh
 # once registered run `docker login` to connect the SCONE registry